millenko/Shark-Attacks/README.md

 ## About the dataset
 The dataset used in this analysis is [GSAF Incident Log](https://www.sharkattackfile.net/incidentlog.htm).
 <br>
-The mission of the Global Shark Attack File is to provide current and historical data on shark/human interactions for those who seek accurate and meaningful information and verifiable references.
+The mission of the Global Shark Attack File is to provide current and historical data on 🦈/human interactions for those who seek accurate and meaningful information and verifiable references.
 <br>
-It is the goal of the Global Shark Attack File to demonstrate and emphasize, through forensic analysis, the significance of shark/human interactions in comparison to the myriad dangers that we face in our daily lives.
+It is the goal of the Global Shark Attack File to demonstrate and emphasize, through forensic analysis, the significance of 🦈/human interactions in comparison to the myriad dangers that we face in our daily lives.
 <br>
 [The original dataset](https://www.sharkattackfile.net/spreadsheets/GSAF5.xls) is in .xls Excel file format, loaded into a Jupyter Notebook for analysis in Python.

 ### Problem statement
-Shark attack reports seem to be increasing over the past years.
+🦈 attack reports seem to be increasing over the past years.

 ### Hypothesis
-An escalation in oceanic activities, such as surfing and swimming, will correlate with an increase in shark attacks along coastal regions of the USA.
+An escalation in oceanic activities, such as surfing and swimming, will correlate with an increase in 🦈 attacks along coastal regions of the USA.
 <br>

 ## Understanding the data